Have questions about the Merrill College’s master’s programs? See our answers below.

 A: Yes.
 You will need to upload a copy of your University of Maryland transcript to your application.
 You can obtain a print-out of your transcript from Testudo.

 Q: How do I submit my letters of recommendation?

 A: Applicants and their references must electronically submit letters of recommendation through the online application.
 Electronic submission of application materials streamlines the review and admissions decision process for students.
 Sending paper copies of recommendation letters will increase processing and review times for your application.

 A: The program offers limited classes that travel overseas, but these opportunities are not considered study abroad.
 All or most of your studies will be done here on the College Park campus.

 A: Feb.
-1 is the deadline to apply to the master’s program, whether you wish to begin your studies in the summer or fall.
+1 is the deadline to apply to the master’s program.
 All supporting application materials must be received by that date.
 As always, the sooner your materials are submitted, the sooner the college can begin to consider your application.
 Please note that the deadlines for domestic and international applicants are the same.